Political positions of Vladimir Zhirinovsky: Turkey

 Zhirinovsky once wrote that Russia should annex all Turkish countries because, the Russian soldier "must clean his boots in the Indian Ocean".

 By 2008, Zhirinovsky was supporting Russia's efforts to lure Turkey away from Western alliance.
 Zhirinovsky advised the Turkish to "Learn Russian, don't look to the West, look north.
 The EU doesn't want you, but we want you.
 We'll give you gas, you give us nuts!"
 Deriding NATO (of which Turkey is a member) as an "imperialist club", Zhirinvosky urged Turkey to forget about Europe and construct an alliance with Russia.

 In November 2015, after an incident in which a Russian bomber was shot down by a Turkish Air Force F-16 fighter jet after an air-space violation, he stated in a speech to the Duma that Russia must detonate a nuclear bomb on the Bosphorus to create a 10 meters high tsunami wave that would wipe out at least 9 million Istanbul residents.

 In 2018, Zhirinovsky attended President Recep Tayyip Erdoğan's inauguration ceremony and praised the improved ties between Russia and Turkey.
-Zhirinovsky subsequently claimed Erdogan had expressed interest in withdrawal from NATO.
+Zhirinovsky subsequently claimed Erdoğan had expressed interest in withdrawal from NATO.